python/mypy/.github/issue_template/bug.md

 <!--
   How did you expect your project to behave?
   It’s fine if you’re not sure your understanding is correct.
   Write down what you thought would happen.
+If you just expected no errors, you can delete this section.
 -->

 (Write what you thought would happen.)